 “Perhaps bravery is simply the face humanity wraps around its collective madness.”

 I fangirled so hard over this book from the moment I saw a booktuber review it last year.
-This unique scifi book crafted by dynamic husband and wife duo, Amie Kaufman & Jay Kristoff, is told through a series of multimedia devices such as audio transcripts, chat logs, recovered top secret files and dictated camera recordings.
+This unique scifi book crafted by dynamic duo, Amie Kaufman & Jay Kristoff, is told through a series of multimedia devices such as audio transcripts, chat logs, recovered top secret files and dictated camera recordings.
 This futuristic type of storytelling adds to the excitement and allowed me to gobble up the 600 paged book in one sitting.

 The plot is thrilling, mysterious and funny.
 The three characters that deserve the most praise are the full of sass and smarts Kady Grant, her ex boyfriend and cocky flyboy Ezra Mason and the ships AI, Aidan.
 Together these characters captivated my attention from the first page and left me weeping for more at the end.
 Already there is buzz about the movie adaptation as Brad Pitt and his team have secured the rights to it.
 I’ve already ordered myself a copy of the next book Gemina and will be stalking my mailman until I can get my hands on it.